 Is the street a wide, high speed and busy thoroughfare?

 Are school children crossing the street?

 Will a signal improve the flow of traffic or cause gridlock with other nearby signals?

 The signal warrant study collects all of the relevant data at a location that is being considered for a traffic signal.
-Once the data are collected, they are compared to standards that have been established by extensive research and experience and documented in the latest edition of the Manual on Uniform traffic Control Devices (M.U.T.C.D.). these standards, called "Traffic Signal Warrants" are used by traffic engineers throughout the United States to help determine appropriate signal locations.
+Once the data are collected, they are compared to standards established by extensive research and experience and documented in the latest edition of the Manual on Uniform Traffic Control Devices.
+These standards, called "Traffic Signal Warrants" are used by traffic engineers throughout the United States to help determine appropriate signal locations.